kurtosis-tech/kurtosis/docs/docs/guides/running-in-k8s.md

 :::

-V. Activate the enclave pool to accelerate the enclave creation time
+V. [Optional] Activate the enclave pool to accelerate the enclave creation time
 --------------------------------

 This step is optional, but we recommend to do it in order to improve the user experience during the enclave creation.